fabianroy/Futute-Tech/README.md

 # Futute-Tech
 A demo website for practice purpose.
-[RESPONSIVE]
+Responsive for Desktop, Laptop, Tablet and Mobile Devices.